kennyxcao/funtrip/README.md

 mongod

 ```
-> To start the project with some sample data, uncomment line 317 to line 323 in data.js
+> To start the project with some sample data, uncomment line 317 to line 323 in database/data.js

 > In order to correctly render the map, an API key is needed in the config folder.
+You can get a KEY here: https://developers.google.com/maps/documentation/directions/intro

 ## Requirements